jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_4_Running_Jobs_with_SLURM.md

 #SBATCH --ntasks=1  <-- Requests 1 core (can be up to 64 per single node)
 #SBATCH --time=0:1:30   <-- Requests 1 minute & 30 seconds of time.
 Job will stop then
 #SBATCH --partition=atesting  <-- Requests a "testing partition"
+#SBATCH --qos=testing  <-- Used for all testing partitions
 #SBATCH --output=sample-%j.out <-- saves the output in a file named sample-%j.out where %j is a variable where the job number will output
 ```